cs1302uga/cs1302-ce02/README.md

    Once you are confident that it is working, remove the _compiled_ code.

-1. Move the `Hello` class into the `cs1302.example` package.
+1. Move the `Hello` class (source code) into the `cs1302.example` package.
 What two things must be done to accomplish this?

 1. For better organization, let's separate the source code from the compiled code.
 Directly inside